damianwollny/kms_two/README.md

 # kms two

 TO DO:
-- fix bug: color1 = color2 is not allowed
 - compare 2 colors
 - introduce a last level
 - chose color palette to be compared
 - beautification
+- difficulty ratio (dif1/dif2) is flawed: frac rounds to 0